Peterzyx/Machine-Learning/README.md

 # Machine-Learning
 Projects on Machine Learning Programming

-Machine-Learning by Stanford University, taught by Andrew Ng
+Machine-Learning by Stanford University, taught by Andrew Ng.